Little Internet users can do to thwart 'Heartbleed' bug

-Kurt Baumgartner, a researcher with security software maker Kaspersky Lab, said his firm uncovered evidence on Monday that a few hacking groups believed to be involved in state-sponsored cyber espionage were running such scans shortly after news of the bug first surfaced the same day.
+Kurt Baumgartner, a researcher with security software maker Kaspersky Lab, said his firm uncovered evidence on Monday that a few hacking groups believed to be involved in state-sponsored cyber espionage were running such scans shortly after news of the bug first surfaced on Monday.

-By Tuesday, Kaspersky had identified such scans coming from "tens" of actors, and the number increased on Wednesday after security software company Rapid7 released a free tool for conducting such scans.
+By Tuesday, Kaspersky had identified such scans coming from "tens" of actors, and the number increased on Wednesday after Rapid7 released a free tool for conducting such scans.

-"The problem is insidious," Baumgartner said.
+"The problem is insidious," he said.
 "Now it is amateur hour.
 Everybody is doing it."

 OpenSSL software is used on servers that host websites but not PCs or mobile devices, so even though the bug exposes passwords and other data entered on those devices to hackers, it must be fixed by website operators.